Slevinski/slevinski.github.io/series/signed-language-writing-critical-review/entries/full-path-critique-framework-for-signed-language-writing-and-text-infrastructure/essay.md

 > account for the layers a whole working signed-language writing system must solve, or state clearly that the system serves a narrower purpose

-This series therefore uses SignWriting-derived terminology as reference terminology.
+This series therefore uses SignWriting-derived terminology as reference terminology, not as proprietary terminology.

-That is not a claim that SignWriting owns the field or that every system must adopt every SignWriting term.

-It is a claim that Sutton SignWriting is the clearest currently documented full-path signed-writing infrastructure available for comparison, and that terms such as `written sign`, `signbox`, `plane-based writing`, and `text model` name distinctions that became necessary through actual writing, encoding, rendering, search, corpus, dictionary, standards, and stewardship work.
+Sutton SignWriting is the clearest currently documented full-path signed-writing infrastructure available for comparison, and terms such as `written sign`, `signbox`, `plane-based writing`, and `text model` name distinctions that became necessary through actual writing, encoding, rendering, search, corpus, dictionary, standards, and stewardship work.

 This is implementation-tested vocabulary, not proprietary vocabulary.